 - Has an easy-to-use footprint editor

 KiCad uses a 3D viewer for easy viewing of layers and error checking.
 It is also a free-to-use cross-platform tool.
-Both beginners and professional users are likely to find it useful.
+Both beginners and professional users are likely to find it helpful.

 EasyEDA creates a different paradigm to PCB design by making its tool an online-based PCB designing tool.
-I (personally) find it intriguing when creating designs that demand collaborative efforts; especially, when designing or working with engineers who are unreachable physically.
+I (personally) find it intriguing when creating designs that demand collaborative efforts; especially, when designing or working with physically unreachable engineers.

-It is recommended for its vast support of designs from other designing tools, ease of use, and its open-source nature.
-Besides, you don’t have to install it; if you can open it on a browser, you will easily get going.
-EasyEDA is a better tool for DIY projects because it's cheap, demands lesser resources, but performs important tasks.
+EasyEDA is a better tool for DIY projects because it’s cheap, demands lesser resources, but performs essential tasks.
+It is recommended for its vast support of designs from other designing tools, ease of use, and open-source nature.
+Besides, you don’t have to install it; you will quickly get going if you can open it on a browser.

 Just like Eagle, Proteus is a vendor-off-the-shelf PCB designing software application developed and owned by LabCenter Electronics.
 It is a powerful tool with over 800 microcontroller options to choose from when designing your circuit.